Conor Maher

 Where a driver does not satisfy the ‘fit and proper person’ test, the LA can and will refuse to grant them a license.

-What is the Process for Revoking a License?
+What is the Process for Revoking a Licence?

 The specific process for revocation will depend on the LA’s individual policy, however general themes can be applied across all LAs.

-Where a complaint is made to the LA which indicates that there is an imminent risk to public safety, the LA has the authority to convene an emergency meeting of the Licensing Committee and (where the Licensing Committee considers the complaint founded) revoke the driver’s license immediately the same day without a hearing.
+Where a complaint is made to the LA which indicates that there is an imminent risk to public safety, the LA has the authority to convene an emergency meeting of the Licencing Committee and (where the Licencing Committee considers the complaint founded) revoke the driver’s licence immediately the same day without a hearing.

-Where a complaint is made but involves no imminent risk to the public, the matter will usually be referred to a full Licensing Sub-Committee, who will hold a formal hearing to consider the facts and evidence and reach a decision as to licensing.
+Where a complaint is made but involves no imminent risk to the public, the matter will usually be referred to a full Licencing Sub-Committee, who will hold a formal hearing to consider the facts and evidence and reach a decision as to licencing.

 How can I appeal a revocation?